nursix/eden-asp/docs/source/dev/controller.rst

 client in the HTTP response.

-Every controller having its own URL also means that every *page* in the web GUI has its own controller - and Eden ASP (like any web2py application) is a *multi-page application* (MPA).
+Every controller having its own URL also means that every *page* in the web GUI has its own controller - and Eden (like any web2py application) is a *multi-page application* (MPA).
 Therefore, in the context of the web GUI, the terms "controller function" and "page" are often used synonymously.